caitlynbakery/Andrea_Notes/advanced_functions.md

 }
  ```

- ### where and firstWhere function
+## where and firstWhere function

  The where and firstWhere functions are used to filter and find items inside a collection.
 They take in an anonymous function that returns a boolean.
 This function is called a predicate.
+The where function returns an iterable, but can return a list using `.toList()`.

  ```dart
   const list = [1,2,3,4];